Quaggles/SwarmUI-FaceTools/README.md

 If `Face Image` is provided then face swap will be performed after image generation using the face/s in this image.

 If `Face Model` is set a saved Face Model is used to perform the face swap.
-Face Models can be created in the Comfy Workflow tab using the 'Save Face Model' node.
-Once the model is saved read this to ensure saved face models show up in the dropdown: [Model Paths for Face Restore and Fask Models](#model-paths-for-face-restore-and-fask-models), `Face Image` takes priority over `Face Model` if both are set.
+Face Models can be created in the Comfy Workflow tab using the 'Save Face Model' node. `Face Image` takes priority over `Face Model` if both are set.

 If `Face Restore Model` is set then face restoration will be run after the face swap, if `Face Image` or `Face Model` were not provided it runs directly on the generated image similar to FaceRestoreCF.
 If this option is 'None' then face restoration is skipped.